metromotive/metromotive.github.io/_posts/2021-06-18-Inertial-Electric-Assist.md

 ### Rolling Resistance and Friction

-The rolling resistance and friction present in a wheeled vehicle is fairly predictable, usually containing a constant component (present at all but zero speed) along with a component that increases more or less linearly with speed.
-Speed is another variable that is measured by modern motor controllers as part of their normal operation.
+The rolling resistance and friction present in a wheeled vehicle is fairly predictable, consisting of a coefficient multiplied by the normal force.
+The normal force, in turn is proportional to the mass (at least on a level surface—an angle measurement may be useful here).

 ### Aerodynamic Drag